In putting together the holiday policy, we have some guiding principles. These are:

 Taking time off will affect those that you are working with and it may be that your day-to-day responsibilities need handing over to someone else.
-This is particularly the case for humans working on client projects, so it’s important to keep your team updated about your plans.
+This is particularly the case for humans working on client projects, so it’s important to discuss your plans with your team.

 The process for taking time off is as follows:

-We will try not to refuse any proposed time off, although due to work pressures it may occasionally be necessary to do this or to ask you to rearrange the dates.
+We will try not to refuse any proposed time off, although due to work pressures it may occasionally be necessary to do this.
 We will try our best to give you as much notice as possible.
-By UK law the notice period for refusal should be at least the length of the holiday.
+By UK law the notice period for refusal should be at least double the length of the holiday.